Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Admitted Patients'.

-    b) HealthNet will take you to your Admissions page.
+    b) My Hospitali will take you to your Admissions page.

     c) To discharge a patient, press the 'Discharge' button under the 'Options' button.

-    d) HealthNet will ask you for confirmation of intent.
+    d) My Hospitali will ask you for confirmation of intent.
 Press 'Discharge' again and the patient will now be discharged.

 25. Importing / Exporting A .csv File - administrators only

-    a) Keep in mind that only HealthNet administrators can view HealthNet activity.
+    a) Keep in mind that only My Hospitali administrators can view My Hospitali activity.

     b) While you are logged into your account (as an administrator), go to the sidebar menu to the left of the page and press 'CSV Management'.

-    c) HealthNet will take you to the CSV Management page.
+    c) My Hospitali will take you to the CSV Management page.

     d) By default, the first option that'll be shown to you is to import information through a .csv file.